Joey79100/trle-aod_animations/README.md

 Known affected files are `.TXT`, `.SAM`, `.WAS`.

-Note: `tomb4.exe` may be seen as a thread by your antivirus, because it has been patched with FLEP.
+Note: `tomb4.exe` may be seen as a threat by your antivirus, because it has been patched with FLEP.
 It is a _false-positive_.

 ## 2.2.
 Importing the animations